My Dinner

 • Raisins - Soak them overnight in water and some rum.

-• Almonds – Roast them before adding them to the dough as it gives the cake a nutty flavour.
+• Almonds - Roast them before adding them to the dough as it gives the cake a nutty flavor.

-• Marzipan – Does stollen have to have marzipan?
-The answer is no. If you don’t like it, then simply leave it out.
+• Marzipan - (make homemade German Marzipan) Does stollen have to have marzipan?
+The answer is no. If you don't like it, then simply leave it out.

-• Candied Orange and Lemon Peel – You can buy them or make your own.
+• Candied Orange and Lemon Peel - Make your own Candied Orange Peel and Candied Lemon Peel

 • Gingerbread spice - shopbought (affiliate link) - but we recommend to make homemade lebkuchen spice for more flavour see recipe)